Racism scandal hits French stars Ousmane Dembele and Antoine Griezmann | DW | 04.07.2021

 The two are watching on as a group of men in a hotel, who appeared to be of Asian origin, work on repairing the room’s television in an attempt to allow the players to play Pro Evolution Soccer, a popular video game.
 The player filming makes fun of the men, talking about "all these ugly faces," before mocking their language.
 Griezmann grins and laughs.

-The video is apparently not new and it’s unlikely it was created during the European Championships given the contrast in Griezmann’s hairstyle.
+The video is apparently not new, and it's unlikely that it was created during the European Championships given the contrast in Griezmann's hairstyles.
 Some have speculated the video could date back to as many as two years ago.

 Irrespective of when it was filmed, the video has sparked outrage under the hashtag #StopAsianHate.
 There have been calls for the French Football Federation to release a statement and consider consequences for the players involved.